Crowded Hallways in Schools: How Data, Reports & Dashboards Can Help

 By using data to analyze traffic patterns, schools can determine the optimal length for passing periods.
 Shorter passing periods may help reduce downtime, but they can also contribute to overcrowding.
 Longer passing periods may allow for smoother transitions but can take time away from instruction.
 By studying hallway traffic data, schools can find the right balance that keeps hallways manageable without sacrificing learning time.

-Staggering Release Times
+Staggering Release Times/Passing Periods

 For particularly crowded schools, staggered release times can be a game-changer.
 By releasing different groups of students at slightly different times, schools can reduce the number of students in the hallways at any given moment.
 Data from dashboards and reports can help identify the best times to stagger releases, ensuring that no group is consistently disadvantaged.